 Michaud further discusses the possible complex interplay of risk factors, the human immune system, and the possible effect of an “outside” infective agent in the triggering of the onset of pancreatic cancer.

-This work presents an altogether exciting and inclusive thesis.
+This work presents an altogether exciting and creative thesis.
 Again, early days – but hopefully this thoughtful synthesis will serve as an impetus to better tease out the role that infectious agents may play in the onset of pancreatic cancer.

 Dale O’Brien, MD